Fox's Book of Martyrs

 constitution seemed destroyed, and in a few days I

-it attacked me violently, that I had no hopes of recovery left-and my anxiety
+stand; after which it attacked me violently, that I had no hopes of recovery

-get on board a boat, though so weak that I could not stand, and again set off
+me to get on board a boat, though so weak that I could not stand, and again set

-for Oung-pen-la.
-The last four miles were in that painful conveyance, the cart,
+off for Oung-pen-la.
+The last four miles were in that painful conveyance, the

-and in the midst of the rainy season, when the mud
+cart, and in the midst of the rainy season, when the

 "I